 When I was asked to return for an ultrasound, I wasn’t terribly worried.
-But, when the results of the ultrasound came back, they told me they found something small and wanted to do a biopsy.
+But when the results of the ultrasound came back, they told me they found something small and wanted to do a biopsy.
 When you hear “biopsy,” it freaks you out.
 So, of course, I started Googling.
-I read somewhere that 80 percent of biopsies come back negative.
+I read that 80 percent of biopsies come back negative.
 I held on to that statistic and felt that the odds were on my side.
 I was sure they would find that everything was fine.

 I remember precisely where I was and what I was doing when the doctor called with the results of the biopsy.
 I had just returned from walking our puppy and was standing in my front yard where I could see my children through the window doing their homework.
 The phone rang and time literally stood still.
-I don’t remember the exact words, but my doctor said in the kindest way he could, “You have breast cancer, but this is fixable.”
+I don’t remember the exact words, but my doctor said in the kindest way he could, “You have breast cancer.”
 I next called my husband, told him the news and then had to get myself together and return into the house like nothing was wrong.

 I can honestly say it was an out-of-body experience, and all I could think was that this was NOT how things were supposed to be.
 My doctor immediately said to me, “Do not Google anything.
 You may only look at the Mayo Clinic website and breastcancer.org for more information.
 Don’t look anywhere else.”
 I learned that evening that I had many decisions to make in a short amount of time.